How to score up to two years of free companion flights

 A Southwest plane next to the snow covered mountains.

 Absolutely.
 The Southwest Companion Pass is one of the best deals in travel as it lets you fly a friend for free — again and again.
-As a longtime passholder of more than 15 years, it has saved my family tens of thousands of dollars over the years.
+I've been a passholder for more than 15 years, and it's saved my family tens of thousands of dollars over the years.

 And with the current elevated welcome offers, now is one of the easiest times to earn it.
 If you want to stretch your travel budget and bring someone along for free, the Companion Pass is well worth going after.
-Just make sure to time your application carefully, and you could enjoy nearly two years of unlimited companion flights.
+Just make sure you earn the required 135,000 qualifying points, and you could enjoy up to two years of unlimited companion flights.

 Email icon